|Style||Fully Escorted & Guided

 Day 7: Galapagos Cruise, Baltra Island & Quito.
 Your cruise comes to an end as you disembark at Baltra Island and transfer to the airport to take the flight back to the mainland.
 Upon arrival, you will be met and transferred to your hotel.
 Accommodations: Hilton Colón or similar.
 Breakfast provided.

 Day 8: Quito, Otavalo, & Departure.
 This morning, check out from your hotel and then set out on the Panamerican Highway to Otavalo.
 After driving through dramatic Andean scenery, arrive at the famous Indian fair and the textile market of Otavalo, undoubtedly one of the best in all of Latin America.

 The beauty of Otavalo lies in its people, the Otavaleño Indians.
 Unlike other indigenous groups who have given up their traditional dress for modern jeans and t-shirts, Otavaleños are true to their ancestral cultural heritage, and are still easily identified by their distinctive dress.
 Women wear intricately embroidered blouses and a wealth of beaded necklaces, while men have long, braided hair and wear calf-length white trousers, ponchos and sandals.
 Stroll by their many stalls filled with ponchos, scarves, blankets, hats, handbags and more, and observe as the Otavaleños barter in silence.

 Day 9: Arrive USA.
-Your Galapagos adventure comes to an end as you arrive in the USA early this morning.
+Your Ecuador and Galapagos adventure comes to an end as you arrive in the USA today.

 Dry landing: guests step from a dinghy onto rocks or a dock.